CCRI-Cyberknights/page/docs/SELENIUM-CUTOVER-PLAN.md

-# Selenium to Playwright Cutover Plan
+# Selenium to Playwright Immediate Cutover

 ## Executive Summary

-This document outlines the immediate cutover from Selenium WebDriver to Playwright-based testing for the CCRI Cyberknights project.
-This is a clean, decisive transition that eliminates technical debt and modernizes our testing infrastructure in one coordinated effort.
+This document outlines the **immediate, single-execution cutover** from Selenium WebDriver to Playwright-based testing for the CCRI Cyberknights project.
+This is a clean, decisive transition that eliminates technical debt and modernizes our testing infrastructure in **one coordinated effort**.

 ## Cutover Rationale

-### Why Cutover vs Gradual Migration?
+### Why Immediate Cutover?
-- **Clean Slate**: Eliminates dual-system complexity
+- **Clean Slate**: Eliminates dual-system complexity completely
 - **Immediate Benefits**: Full performance gains from day one
-- **Reduced Risk**: No intermediate states to maintain
+- **Zero Risk**: No intermediate states to maintain or debug
 - **Team Focus**: Single testing system to learn and maintain
 - **Technical Debt**: Eliminates legacy code immediately
+- **Simplicity**: One execution, done forever

 ### Prerequisites Met ✅
 - [x] Playwright test suite complete and verified